SkyBell Video Doorbell Camera Review

 Okay, now here’s what the two options have in common:

 We paid the exact same price for the HD and the Trim Plus, $199.
-We paid about the same amount for other video doorbells that we’ve tested out, namely the Ring Door View Cam and the August Doorbell Cam Pro, which have similar features, so SkyBell’s pricing is definitely fair.
+We paid about the same amount for other video doorbells that we’ve tested out, namely the Ring Door View Cam, which has similar features, so SkyBell’s pricing is definitely fair.

 It should come as no surprise that we installed our SkyBell video doorbells outside, because they needed to capture our front stoop and our front yard (a generous description of what’s basically a patch of concrete).
 Living in New York, the temperature ranges from about 10 degrees all the way up to 100 on the hottest days, so we knew we needed a video doorbell that could handle it all.
 Fortunately, the HD and the Trim Plus fared nicely throughout the year, and would even work in a more extreme climate.
 With a temperature range of negative 40 to 140 degrees Fahrenheit, they’re actually some of the more durable video doorbells that we’ve tested out!